British Table Etiquette – Dining With Grace

 Basic Manners

 There is a set of basic rules that you need to be aware of, before sitting down on a British table.
-You should follow this British table etiquette to avoid any kind of embarrassment.
+You should follow this British table etiquette to avoid any embarrassment at your student housing in the United Kingdom.

 • Start eating after the host or hostess asks you or tells you to start.